The new biopic tells the story of Pentecostal minister and megachurch founder Carlton Pearson, who came to believe that "everyone will be saved."

 But even as Pearson’s theology expands, his methodology is still restricted; he only has his Bible and private insights to go on.
 So he does what all human beings tend to do: he hooks himself onto a new, equally presumptuous train of thought, only this time traveling in the opposite direction.
 Pearson rashly leaps over a more balanced hope and right into the belief that everyone will be saved.

 And the film is too busy lionizing Pearson to ask the tough questions about what that means.
 What does universalism mean for his flock wrestling with temptation?
 Why should what anyone does or believes ultimately matter at all?
 If everything leads to the bliss of heaven, isn’t every action or belief as good as any other?
-On the face of it, Pearson’s “Gospel of Inclusion” is a welcoming message about (as he puts it in a recent interview) “enhancing” people rather than “correcting” them.
+On the face of it, Pearson’s “Gospel of Inclusion” is a welcoming message about (as he puts it in ) “enhancing” people rather than “correcting” them.
 But this is not the open table fellowship of Christ (who often warned of “fiery Gehenna”); it’s the gospel of Christian universalism.
 And like the gospel of Christian triumphalism, it has its dark side—namely, relativism.

 Maybe the bigger question is this: Is Christian universalism even identifiably Christian?
 As Bishop Barron (who embraces von Balthasar’s position) recently pointed out in a pertinent homily, the idea that salvation will be everyone’s for the taking regardless of what path they follow is “just not biblical.”
 As it turns out, Catholic teaching on this subject reflects a typically thorough, balanced, centuries-long study of the whole symphony of Scripture.
 It places hope in the radical mercy of God and sees “rays of light” in other faiths—that’s true—but it also affirms the distinctive fullness of Christ’s revelation, makes tough moral demands on its flock, and calls Christians to evangelize the world.